koreankiwi99/KoSyntaxPrompt/data/README.md

 ## Outcome
 ### Zero-shot & Few-shot
+## Outcome

+### Zero-shot & Few-shot
-These folders contain generated outcomes named according to the type of relation (e.g., `isAfter.csv`, `isBefore.csv`).
+These folders contain `raw` and `processed` subfolders.
+Each subfolder contains generated outcomes named according to the type of relation (e.g., `isAfter.csv`, `isBefore.csv`).

+###raw
+Contains raw, unprocessed generated outcomes directly produced by the model without any further modifications or cleaning.

+###processed
+Contains generated outcomes that have been cleaned and processed to correct errors and improve quality.

+- **Columns**:
+  - `input`: Head events used as input.
+  - `A`: Generated output with prompt type A.
+  - `B`: Generated output with prompt type B1.
+  - `B2`: Generated output with prompt type B2 (optional).
+  - `B3`: Generated output with prompt type B3 (optional).